VojtaMi/ASI-manifesto/noosphere_manifesto.md

 But the principle of feedback loops is not fundamentally blocked.
 They can be reignited in new forms.
 And here we find a new candidate: artificial intelligence.
 Its very core principle is that it grows together with civilization.

 AI does not improve only through more research; it also improves simply by being made larger, as scaling laws in large language models demonstrate.
 The feedback loop is powerful because AI is not separate from civilization — it grows with it, as part of it.
 And the more external intelligence civilization integrates, the more it is enabled to advance further.

+### The World of Agents
+Humans form societies, each of us a separate individual.
+With varying degrees of success, we coordinate in groups.

+We are a social species, with brain centers specialized for language and interaction.
+Yet even these systems are shaped by evolutionary constraints.

+Consider the children’s game of *Chinese whispers*: a group forms a chain, and a message is whispered from one player to the next.
+By the end, the message is often compressed, distorted, or transformed into something entirely different.

+Human communication is slow, our minds are separate, and without external tools such as writing, knowledge is fragile and easily lost.

+But these limits are not inherent to communication itself — they are the result of our biological architecture.

+If two AI systems played the same game, they would not struggle to preserve the message.
+They could transmit sentences without error, or even communicate in ways we cannot — describing an image down to the pixel, or exchanging the very architecture of their neural networks.

+We can partially overcome our constraints with tools, and indeed it is through tools that civilization has advanced faster than biology.
+But the separation between the tool and the mind is not inherent.

+### When many can become one
+The difference in communication bandwidth and access to one’s own architecture is not merely an improvement in communication — it is a qualitative shift.

+Human civilization carries a massive duplication overhead.
+Each person must learn to read and write from scratch.
+Each scientist must relearn what countless others have already discovered.
+Each teacher must repeat what has already been taught to countless students before.

+This is not inherent to intelligence itself — it is a consequence of our biological constraints.

+Artificial intelligence operates differently.
+If you create an AI scientist, you create it once, and it persists.
+Large language models already illustrate this principle: GPT-5 was trained once, and it endures.
+It can exist in many instances, but it does not die.

+And these AI scientists can communicate with one another — not through the narrow channel of words, but in vast and open ways.

+The more data they can exchange, the wider the channel of communication becomes.
+At some point, the process no longer resembles conversation at all.
+It begins to resemble thinking.

+We may not need a group of AI scientists.
+We may instead see the emergence of a supermind of AI scientists.

+### The collapse of the search space